lsamaroo/editrowform/README.md

 Include the javascript and css file in your page.
 The stylesheet is pretty simple so overide it to fit your needs.

 <h3>Examples:</h3>
 Take a look at the test directory for examples.
-The following examples are currently available:
+The following are currently available:

 <ul>
 	<li>A simple example showing checkboxes and disabling a column</li>
 	<li>A datepicker example</li>
-	<li>A select dropdown example</li>
+	<li>A select dropdown example by overriding renderInput</li>
 	<li>Saving with a ajax call</li>
 </ul>